phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

     return 10 ** exponent
 ~~~

-The duration of cell tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
-When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
+The duration of a cell tumble follows an exponential distribution with mean equal to 0.1s[^Saragosti2012].
+When it tumbles, we assume that it only changes the orientation for the next run but does not move in space.
 The degree of reorientation follows a uniform distribution with mean 68 and std 36[^Berg1972].

-Also return the horizontal and vertical movement of the cell for the following run.
+The following `tumble_move` function takes the current direction of movement, represented as an angle in radians between 0 and 2π, and uses this direction to determine a new direction of movement according to the rule above.

 ~~~ python
 # Horizontal and Vertical movement of tumbling